Siphalor/nbt-crafting/README.md

 This can be achieved through the reintroduced `data` attribute.

 ## Example
-A simple recipe allowing to craft woode swords with 20 damage from diamond swords with 2 damage.
+A simple recipe allowing to craft wooden swords with 20 damage from diamond swords with 2 damage.

 ```json
 {